dylanmmasters/SummerProject/README.md

 WantedBy=graphical.target

 Enable it with:
-sudo systemctl enable sports-ticker.service sudo systemctl start sports-ticker.service
+- sudo systemctl enable sports-ticker.service
+- sudo systemctl start sports-ticker.service

 Now the Pi boots straight into the live ticker, no login required.
+The live ticker can be closed by clicking the top-right corner of the screen.

 Managing Teams
 Visit http://<pi-ip>:5000 from your phone or computer to: